LLC Organizer Vs Member

 In most states, LLCs are required to appoint a registered agent.
 A registered agent is the person or company you elect to receive legal notices, such as service of process, on behalf of your LLC.
 Your registered agent needs a street address in the state where your LLC operates.
 An individual, such as a member of your LLC or an attorney, can act as your registered agent.
 You can also hire a company that offers registered agent service to take on these duties, like Northwest.

-Your registered agent can also act as your LLC organizer.
+As long as your registered agent is the one who files your formation documents, they can also be named as your LLC organizer.
 In fact, it’s a popular choice for many LLCs.
-Your registered agent—especially if you hire registered agent service—knows state formation documents inside and out.
+A professional registered agent will know state formation documents inside and out.
 They know what information must be included and how to make sure your Articles of Organization are accepted without any hiccups.

 Learn how to live privately with an LLC.